OutSystems/docs-product/src/develop/experience-builder/how-use.md

 <div class="info" markdown="1">

-Fell free to explore the pre built app templates.%% After selecting one of the templates, you can see a short description of the app, and an overview of all the flows and screens included.
+Fell free to explore the pre built app templates.<br/> After selecting one of the templates, you can see a short description of the app, and an overview of all the flows and screens included.

 </div>